 This action implies a middle status between good standing at the institution and suspension or dismissal.
 Participation in extracurricular activities may be prohibited during the term of probation.
 Active involvement or leadership in student organizations is prohibited.
 This step is generally used for repeated minor infractions as well as serious infractions.

 Students may be required to write research papers, conduct interviews, respond to journal articles or fulfill other such educational responses.

-Expulsion terminates student status with the college permanently.
+Expulsion terminates student status with the university permanently.

 A policy that grants the student immunity from punitive discipline if he or she initiates a request for help and evidences a contrite heart.

-Students can be suspended while awaiting hearings if college officials believe that the presence of a student may cause danger to other students and/or the college community.
+Students can be suspended while awaiting hearings if university officials believe that the presence of a student may cause danger to other students and/or the university community.

 Letter of Reprimand/Warning/Censure

 In instances of less serious deviations, the student may be censured or warned of the possible consequences of continuing such behavior.
 No official action is taken unless or until similar misconduct or other unacceptable conduct occurs subsequently.

 Continued enrollment and/or re-admission may be withheld for medical and/or psychological